link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 # Resources

   The project requires hardware and software resources to create and efficient, portable, and cost-effective remote-controlled tennis ball collector.
-Key hardware includes the RC transmitter, receiver, Arduino UNO R4, battery, LCD display, vibration motor, servos, wheels, and sensors such as the photelectric sensor for ball detection.
+Key hardware includes the RC transmitter, receiver, Arduino UNO R4, battery, LCD, vibration motor, servos, wheels, and sensors such as the photoelectric sensor for ball detection.
 Additionally, lab equipment like oscilloscopes and computers for interfacing with the processor will be necessary for testing.
 The components for prototyping are relatively inexpensive, and the total estimated cost for prototyping is $1,000.

   The software resources include CAD software for designing the final version of the collector.
 Additionally, developmental environments for programming Arduino and any RF control system testing will be essential.
 The software resources will be used to design, simulate, and test the functionality of the tennis ball collector.

 # Budget

-  Develop a budget proposal with justifications for expenses associated with each subsystem.
-Note that the total of this budget proposal can also serve as a specification for each subsystem.
-After creating the budgets for individual subsystems, merge them to create a comprehensive budget for the entire solution.

   The budget proposal covers the key subsystems of the tennis ball collector, with a total of $2,000 for the entire project:

-## CAD Software ($300 - $500)
+### CAD Software ($300 - $500)

-## Prototyping ($431.9- $596.9):
+### Prototyping ($431.9- $596.9):

 | Part name | Cost |
 | ---------- | --------- |